vpelss/Emogics_Tarot_Script_WP/README.md

-Emocic Tarot Script for Wordpress
+## Emogic Tarot Reading plugin for Wordpress

-## Benefits

-See the future.
+This plugin is for those who are serious about making their own spreads, reading text, and use their own images.
+We provide 2 databases, use the standard Rider-Waite deck images, and a few spreads.

 You can create your own spreads and databases.
 Use any images.

-Can easily be used for other readings.
+It can easily be used for other readings.
 Rune readings?
-Just need some graphics and a database.
-Anyone want to donate so I can add?
+You just need some graphics and a database.
+If anyone wants to donate a database or graphics you created, to this project I will consider adding it to the plugin.

+## Benefits

+See the future.

 ## Try